milonmaze/privacy-terms-observatory/workspace.google.com/terms/education_privacy.html.md

 • With your consent: We’ll share personal information outside of Google where we have you or your parent’s consent.

-• For external processing: We share personal information with our affiliates and other trusted third party providers to process it for us as we instruct them and in compliance with our Privacy Policy, the Google Cloud Privacy Notice, and any other appropriate confidentiality and security measures.
+• For external processing: We share personal information with our affiliates and other trusted third party providers to process it for us as we instruct them and in compliance with our , the , and any other appropriate confidentiality and security measures.

 • For legal reasons: We share personal information outside of Google if we have a good-faith belief that access, use, preservation or disclosure of the information is reasonably necessary for legal reasons, including complying with enforceable governmental requests and protecting you and Google.

 Your privacy controls

 We provide a variety of controls that enable students and parents to make meaningful choices about how information is used in Google services.
-Depending on the settings enabled by your school’s admin, students  can use settings like Google activity controls, to manage their privacy and information.
-We provide additional information for parents, students, and admins in the Google Workspace for Education Privacy Center.
+Depending on the settings enabled by your school’s admin, students  can use settings like , to manage their privacy and information.
+We provide additional information for parents, students, and admins in the .

 School admins also have service controls that can allow you to manage personal information, including limiting its further collection or use.
 If you or your child has a Google Workspace for Education account, contact your admin to: